-You are always covered for liability and can receive MICP benefits as long as the incident occurred when you were NASO insured.
+You are always covered for liability and can receive MICP benefits as long as the incident occurred when you were NASO insured with paid membership in force.
 For optional game fee loss and assault protection, you must be a member when utilizing those programs.